ably/sdk-api-reference/descriptions.md

 ## class AuthOptions

-The `AuthOptions` object is a plain JavaScript object and is used when making authentication requests.
-If passed in, an `AuthOptions` object will be used instead of the default values given when the library was instantiated.
+The `AuthOptions` object is a plain JavaScript object used when making authentication requests.
+If passed in, an `AuthOptions` object will be used instead of the default values given when the library is instantiated.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|